Allen v G8 Education Limited, S ECI 2020 04339

 The regime serves as an exception to the nationwide prohibition on solicitors charging contingency fees, and is only currently available in Victoria.

-The first GCO was conditional on the plaintiff and the plaintiff’s law firm providing undertakings that the percentage would be a “ceiling” and neither would seek to increase the percentage in the future.
+The first GCO was conditional on the plaintiff providing an undertaking that the percentage would be a “ceiling” and that he would not seek to increase the percentage in the future.

 Justice Nichols has not yet published reasons for granting the GCO in Allen v G8 Education Limited.
 Nevertheless, we have discerned the following key practice points from the submissions and her Honour’s oral judgment.